AI Screenr

 How does pricing work at high volume?

-Pay-as-you-go per interview with no per-seat fees, so cost scales sub-linearly with recruiter productivity gains.
-Volume pricing kicks in for teams doing 200+ interviews per month; for RPOs and teams above 1,000 per month we offer dedicated enterprise plans with SLA, SSO, and volume discounts.
-See pricing for base rates and contact sales for volume-tier pricing.
+Pay-as-you-go per interview with no per-user fees.
+The cost grows slower than recruiter productivity gains.
+Volume pricing applies to teams doing 200 or more interviews per month.
+For RPOs and teams doing more than 1,000 per month, we offer dedicated enterprise plans with SLA, SSO, and volume discounts.
+See pricing for base rates and contact sales for volume pricing.

 Do RPOs and staffing agencies use AI interview software at scale?

-Yes — RPOs are among the highest-volume users.
-The operating math forces it: a staffing recruiter covering 3 clients cannot manually screen 500 candidates a week.
-AI screening lifts per-recruiter throughput by roughly 3–10× depending on current call length and no-show rate.
-The typical pattern: same recruiter headcount covers 2–3× the client portfolio, with better consistency than manual screening could ever produce.
+Yes.
+RPOs are among the highest-volume users.
+The math makes it necessary: a staffing recruiter covering 3 clients cannot manually screen 500 candidates per week.
+AI screening increases per-recruiter output by about 3 to 10 times, depending on current call length and no-show rate.
+The typical pattern is that the same number of recruiters covers 2 to 3 times as many clients, with better consistency than manual screening could ever achieve.

-Seasonal spikes (retail Q4, tech intern cycles, campus recruiting, launch-driven sales hiring) are a workflow change on AI Screenr, not a staffing emergency.
-You set the knockout criteria and rubric once; the platform handles the burst.
-Historical pattern from teams we work with: a 3–5× volume spike is handled with zero additional recruiter hours — the scored-shortlist output at the other end is the only thing that changes in the recruiter workflow.
+Seasonal spikes — retail Q4, tech internship cycles, campus recruiting, sales hiring for a product launch — become a workflow change, not a staffing emergency.
+You set the disqualification rules and scoring criteria once, and the platform handles the volume.
+Teams we work with report that a 3 to 5 times volume spike is handled with zero additional recruiter hours.
+The only thing that changes is the size of the scored shortlist at the end.

 How do you keep consistency across thousands of interviews?

-The rubric is applied identically to every interview — same 8 default dimensions (customizable per role), same 0–100 weighted scoring, same evidence-quality labels (Strong / Moderate / Weak / None), same confidence values per dimension.
-The rubric version is saved with each report, so even if you tune the rubric mid-pipeline, completed interviews keep their original scores and the new rubric applies going forward.
-No interviewer drift, no fatigue effect, no recruiter-A-vs-recruiter-B variance.
+The scoring criteria apply to every interview in the same way — the same 8 default dimensions (customizable per role), the same 0–100 weighted scoring, the same evidence-quality ratings (Strong / Moderate / Weak / None), and the same confidence values per dimension.
+The version of the scoring criteria is saved with each report.
+This means that if you adjust the criteria in the middle of a hiring process, completed interviews keep their original scores and the new criteria apply to new interviews.
+No drift between interviewers, no fatigue effect, no difference between Recruiter A and Recruiter B.

 Can high-volume AI screening be used for campus and graduate recruitment?

-Yes — campus / graduate recruiting is one of the clearest fits.
-Application volume is high (hundreds per role) and first-round questions are standardised (technical fundamentals, role-fit, knockouts).
-Async means students in different time zones and on different class schedules all interview at their best hour.
-CEFR language-proficiency assessment (A1–C2) is available for roles requiring multilingual graduates.
-Completion rates run 80–90% — comparable to in-person campus events without the travel or panel time.
+Yes.
+Campus and graduate recruiting is one of the clearest fits.
+Application volume is high (hundreds per role) and first-round questions are standard (technical fundamentals, role fit, disqualification checks).
+Async means students in different time zones and on different class schedules can all interview at their best hour.
+CEFR language assessment (A1–C2) is available for roles that need graduates with multiple languages.
+Completion rates reach 80–90%, which is comparable to in-person campus events but without the travel or panel time.

 What about reliability and uptime at high volume?

-AI Screenr runs on cloud infrastructure with multi-region redundancy and auto-scaling.
-If an interview connection drops, candidates can resume from the same link for up to 24 hours — the interview picks up where it left off, and partial interviews are flagged in the report.
-Behavioural reliability (the AI's conversation quality) is the bigger consideration at scale than infrastructure uptime; structured question blueprints with adaptive follow-ups mean the AI maintains rigour across the thousandth interview as well as the first.
+AI Screenr runs on cloud infrastructure with multi-region backup and automatic scaling.
+If an interview connection drops, candidates can resume from the same link for up to 24 hours.
+The interview continues from where it left off, and partial interviews are flagged in the report.
+At scale, the AI's conversation quality matters more than infrastructure uptime.
+Structured question templates with follow-up questions ensure the AI stays consistent across the thousandth interview as well as the first.

 Screen hundreds of candidates without hiring more recruiters